 The costs of the examinations shall be borne by the SBA.
-However, in order to remove any incentive for a Company to delay preparations for an examination, tThe SBA shall be reimbursed by the Company for any reasonable and customary additional examination expenses incurred in addition to the usual and customary costs, which additional expenses were incurred as a result of the Company's failure, despite proper notice, to be prepared for the examination or as a result of a Company's failure to provide requested information.
+The SBA shall be reimbursed by the Company for any reasonable and customary additional examination expenses incurred as a result of a Company's failure to provide requested information.
 All requested information must be complete and accurate.

-ARTICLE XIV - OFFSETS
+ARTICLE XV - OFFSETS

-The SBA reserves the right to offset amounts payable to the SBA from the Company, including amounts payable under the Reimbursement Contract for any Contract Year and also including the Company's full Reimbursement Premium for the current Contract Year (regardless of installment due dates), against any (1) Reimbursement Premium refunds under any Contract Year, (2) reimbursement or advance amounts, or (3) amounts agreed to in a eCommutation agreement, which are due and payable to the Company from the SBA as a result of the liability of the SBA.
+The SBA reserves the right to offset amounts payable to the SBA from the Company, including amounts payable under the Reimbursement Contract for any Contract Year and also including the Company's full Reimbursement Premium for the current Contract Year (regardless of installment due dates), against any (1) Reimbursement Premium refunds under any Contract Year, (2) reimbursement or advance amounts, or (3) amounts agreed to in a Commutation agreement, which are due and payable to the Company from the SBA as a result of the liability of the SBA.